 Precautions for a healthy start

-To avoid soreness and injury, you should start out slowly and gradually build up to the desired amount of exercise to give your body time to adjust.
+To avoid soreness and injury, you should start out slowly, stretch before using muscles for the first time in a long time, and gradually build up to the desired amount of exercise to give your body time to adjust.
 Don’t get discouraged—reaching your target level of physical activity can take months.